-Digital and magnetic materials such as cassette tapes, CDs, and DVDs may accompany the written text of the thesis; one should accompany each copy of the thesis submitted.
+Digital and magnetic materials such as cassette tapes, CDs, and DVDs may accompany the written text of the thesis.
 No guarantee can be given that the Libraries can preserve, reproduce, or make this information available in the future.
 Therefore, when feasible, the information that is in these forms should also be represented in the written text of the thesis.

-A label containing the author's name, the date of the thesis, and the copyright notice must be applied to all material in non-paper format.
+A label containing the author’s name, the date of the thesis, and the copyright notice (see page 7) must be applied to all material in non-paper format.
 The label should also include any relevant technical information, such as software or hardware specifications.

 Technology Licensing Office